 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Foundation are described in Note 1 to the financial statements.
-No new accounting policies were adopted, and the application of existing policies was not changed during the year ended December 31, 2016.
-We noted no transactions entered into by the Foundation during the year for which there is a lack of authoritative guidance or consensus.
-All significant transactions have been recognized in the financial statements in the proper period.
+Except as noted below, no new accounting policies were adopted, and the application of existing policies was not changed during the year ended December 31, 2018.